tylerwatkins101/DDPG_Reinforcement_Learning_Project/Report.md

 The learning algorithm used to train the agent was a Deep Deterministic Policy Gradient (DDPG) model trained with using Experience Replay Buffer and OU noise.

+Deep deterministic policy gradient (DDPG) is a variant of DPG where the policy and critic Q are approximated with deep neural networks.
+DDPG is an off-policy algorithm, and samples trajectories from a replay buffer of experiences that are stored throughout training.
+DDPG also makes use of a target network, as in DQN.

 #### The Model Architecture for the Actor Network:

 - Inputs = State Space Size (33)